ApryseSDK/pdftron-react-and-react-native-sample/README.md

-# pdftron-react-and-react-native-sample
+# PDFTron React and React Native PDF Viewer Sample
-This sample project uses Expo and shows how to create a PDF viewer app with shared code between React and React Native.
+This sample project uses Expo and shows how to create a PDF viewer app for both web and mobile with a single codebase between React and React Native.

 ## Install